fuminoritanizawa/webpage/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Fumi is an ambitious and passionate undergraduate majoring in Computational Biology at Harvey Mudd College in California.
-He possesses a scholarly interest in both molecular and evolutionary genetics and actively engages in <a href="#experience">research</a> to enhance his understanding in this field.
+Fumi is a passionate undergraduate studying Computational Biology at Harvey Mudd College in California, with a keen interest in molecular and evolutionary genetics.

-Through various research endeavors at renowned institutions such as the National University of Singapore with Professor <a href="https://lepdata.org/monteiro/">Antonia Monteiro</a>, Harvey Mudd College with Professor <a href="https://www.hmc.edu/biology/faculty-staff/jae-hur/">Jae Hur</a>, and Shizuoka University with Professor <a href="https://green.shizuoka.ac.jp/staff_en/166/">Hiroyuki Takemoto</a>, Fumi has acquired a wealth of knowledge and expertise in molecular genetics, evolutionary development, and behavioral biology. (<a href="#featured">Publications</a>)
+He actively engages in <a href="#experience">research</a> to enhance his understanding of the field, having worked with renowned professors at institutions such as the National University of Singapore (Prof. <a href="https://lepdata.org/monteiro/">Antonia Monteiro</a>), Harvey Mudd College (Prof. <a href="https://www.hmc.edu/biology/faculty-staff/jae-hur/">Jae Hur</a>), and Shizuoka University (Prof. <a href="https://green.shizuoka.ac.jp/staff_en/166/">Hiroyuki Takemoto</a>) (his <a href="#featured">Publications</a>).

-Fumi's upbringing in diverse cultural environments of Tokyo, London, and Los Angeles has honed his unique ability to adapt to different cultures, and he is fluent in both English and Japanese.
-He values passion, patience, and adaptability in himself, and in his leisure time, he derives pleasure from a plethora of activities such as gym-going, coffee-drinking, and scuba diving.
-Please visit his <a href="#slider">gallery</a> to behold pictures of his scuba diving experiences!
+Fumi's upbringing in Tokyo, London, and Los Angeles has honed his ability to adapt to different cultures, and he is fluent in both English and Japanese.
+He values passion, patience, and adaptability and enjoys a variety of activities, including gym-going, coffee-drinking, and scuba diving, which you can see in his <a href="#slider">gallery</a>!
 <br>

 # Education